pzhaojohnson/rnacanvas.draw.bases.outlines/README.md

 // the DOM node corresponding to the base outline bo.domNode; // an SVG circle element

+// a UUID will be assigned to the base outline bo.domNode.getAttribute('id').length >= 36; // true
 ```

 Base outlines automatically move with their owner base.